 A study published in the journal Pediatrics reported how different meals could directly effect metabolism and subsequent food consumption.1 This study demonstrated that: 1) not all calories are the same and 2) nutritionally equivalent foods may affect our bodies differently.

-What we eat for breakfast and how it affects us
+What we eat for breakfast affects us for the whole day

 Let’s start with the basics of the study.
 Participants were fed three different meals on three separate occasions: instant oatmeal, steel cut oatmeal, or a vegetable omelet.
 The meals were designed to be high, medium or low on the Glycemic Index (GI, ie how the glucose level of our blood changes after we eat).
 All meals contained the same number of calories and the study participants ate the same meal for both breakfast and lunch.